omidnaeej/C-Simplified-Compiler/README.md

    ```
    Replace input.c with your test source file written in the simplified C syntax.

-5. Check the output files or console logs for results (AST printout, analysis reports, etc.).
+4. Check the output files or console logs for results (AST printout, analysis reports, etc.).

+> It's recommended to use Intellij Idea according to its specific environment for executing java programs and easy to adjust configs.

 ---